-A two-week course in Adolescent Health has been developed to help fill this need.
-The first three courses in 2010 - 2012 were very successful.
-The fourth course will be run from 17 - 28 June 2013.
+In 2010 a two-week course in Adolescent Health was developed to help fill this need.
+The first four courses in 2010 - 2013 were very successful.
+The fifth course will be run from 9 - 20 June 2014.
 It will focus primarily on the health sector, whilst recognising that many other sectors need to contribute to the health and development of adolescents.
 It will have a special emphasis on low and middle-income countries (LMICs).

 The course will be organized and taught by the London School of Hygiene and Tropical Medicine (LSHTM) and the World Health Organization (WHO), in collaboration with the Obafemi Awolowo University, Ile-Ife, Nigeria, the Public Health Foundation of India, UNFPA, and UNICEF.